astronomer/docs/learn/dags.md

 - `task_id`: The unique identifier of the task.
 - `task state`: The status of the task instance in the DAG run.
 Possible states are `running`, `success`, `failed`, `skipped`, `restarting`, `up_for_retry`, `upstream_failed`, `queued`, `scheduled`, `none`, `removed`, `deferred`, and `up_for_reschedule`, they each cause the border of the node to be colored differently.
 See the OSS documentation on [task instances](https://airflow.apache.org/docs/apache-airflow/stable/core-concepts/tasks.html#task-instances) for an explanation of each state.

-The previous screenshot shows 4 successful DAG runs, one for each DAG run type:
+The previous screenshot also shows the four common ways you can trigger a DAG run:

-- **backfill**: The first DAG run shown was created by a [backfill](rerunning-dags.md#backfill).
-You can see an arrow on the DAG run bar.
+- **Backfill**: The first DAG run was created using a [backfill](rerunning-dags.md#backfill).
+Backfilled DAG runs include a curved arrow on their DAG run duration bar.
-- **scheduled**: The second DAG run was created by the Airflow scheduler based on the DAG's defined schedule.
-This DAG run bar has no additional icon and is the DAG run selected in the screenshot.
+- **Scheduled**: The second DAG run, which is currently selected in the screenshot, was created by the Airflow scheduler based on the DAG's defined schedule.
+This is the default method for running DAGs.
-- **manual**: The third DAG run was started manually by a user in the Airflow UI or using the Airflow CLI.
-You can see a play icon on the DAG run bar.
+- **Manual**: The third DAG run was triggered manually by a user using the Airflow UI or the Airflow CLI.
+Manually triggered DAG runs include a play icon on the DAG run duration bar.
-- **dataset_triggered**: The fourth DAG run was started by a [dataset](airflow-datasets.md).
-You can see a dataset icon on the DAG run bar.
+- **Dataset triggered**: The fourth DAG run was started by a [dataset](airflow-datasets.md).
+DAG runs triggered by a dataset include a dataset icon on their DAG run duration bar.

 A DAG run can have the following statuses:

-- `queued`: The time after which the DAG run can be created has passed but the scheduler has not created task instances for it yet.
+- **Queued**: The time after which the DAG run can be created has passed but the scheduler has not created task instances for it yet.
-- `running`: The DAG run is eligible to have task instances scheduled.
+- **Running**: The DAG run is eligible to have task instances scheduled.
-- `success`: All task instances are in a terminal state (`success`, `skipped`, `failed` or `upstream_failed`) and all leaf tasks (tasks with no downstream tasks) are either in the state `success` or `skipped`.
-All 4 DAG runs in the screenshot are in the state `success`.
+- **Success**: All task instances are in a terminal state (`success`, `skipped`, `failed` or `upstream_failed`) and all leaf tasks (tasks with no downstream tasks) are either in the state `success` or `skipped`.
+In the previous screenshot, all four DAG runs were successful.
-- `failed`: All task instances are in a terminal state and at least one leaf task is in the state `failed` or `upstream_failed`.
+- **Failed**: All task instances are in a terminal state and at least one leaf task is in the state `failed` or `upstream_failed`.

-### Example complex DAG run
+### Complex DAG runs

-Once you start writing more complex DAGs, you will see additional elements of different Airflow features that are visualized in the DAG run graph.
-The following screenshot shows the same complex DAG as in the first section but with annotations explaining the different elements of the graph.
-Don't worry if you don't know about all these features yet, you will learn about them as you become more familiar with Airflow.
+When you start writing more complex DAGs, you will see additional Airflow features that are visualized in the DAG run graph.
+The following screenshot shows the same complex DAG as in the overview but with annotations explaining the different elements of the graph.
+Don't worry if you don't know about all these features yet - you will learn about them as you become more familiar with Airflow.

 ![Screenshot of the Airflow UI showing the Grid view with the Graph tab selected.
 A DAG run of a complex DAG is shown with annotations showing a dynamically mapped task, a branching task, an edge label, a dynamically mapped task group, regular task groups, setup/ teardown tasks as well as a Dataset.](/img/guides/dags_complex_DAG_annotated.png)

 <details>
-<summary>Click to view the full DAG code used for the Screenshot</summary>
+<summary>Click to view the full DAG code used for the screenshot</summary>
 <div>
     <div>
     The following code creates the same DAG structure as shown in the previous screenshot.
 Note that custom operators have been replaced with the BashOperator and EmptyOperator to make it possible to run the DAG without additional setup.